LifeDrainFrog/myConfigs/README.md

 " The following are examples of different formats supported.
 " Keep Plugin commands between vundle#begin/end.
 " plugin on GitHub repo
-Plugin 'tpope/vim-fugitive'
 " plugin from http://vim-scripts.org/vim/scripts.html
 " Plugin 'L9'
 " Git plugin not hosted on GitHub
-" git repos on your local machine (i.e. when working on your own plugin) " Plugin 'file:///home/gmarik/path/to/plugin'
+" git repos on your local machine (i.e. when working on your own plugin) "Plugin 'file:///home/gmarik/path/to/plugin'
 " The sparkup vim script is in a subdirectory of this repo called vim.
 " Pass the path to set the runtimepath properly.
+" Install L9 and avoid a Naming conflict if you've already installed a " different version somewhere else.
-" Plugin 'rstacruz/sparkup', {'rtp': 'vim/'}
+" Plugin 'ascenator/L9', {'name': 'newL9'}
-Plugin 'kaicataldo/material.vim'
 Plugin 'vim-airline/vim-airline'
 Plugin 'vim-airline/vim-airline-themes'

-" Install L9 and avoid a Naming conflict if you've already installed a " different version somewhere else.
-" Plugin 'ascenator/L9', {'name': 'newL9'}
+Plugin 'scrooloose/nerdtree'
+Plugin 'Chiel92/vim-autoformat'
+Plugin 'tpope/vim-commentary'
+Plugin 'tpope/vim-surround'

 " All of your Plugins must be added before the following line call vundle#end()            " required